L21s/twitterlivesearch/README.md

 ```

 As you can see above: an instance of TwitterLiveSearch is build by the factory.
 TwitterLiveSearch provides a method to register a keyword.
 In this case the first argument "MyRegisteredKeyWord" is the keyword, the second argument "1" is the unique session id and the third argument is the Listener, which is invoked when a new tweet that matches the keyword is incoming.
+The folder /testdriver/ in this repo shows a simple example, which makes use of this API in connection with the JEE-WebSocket technology.

+## Best Practices
+- in case you are in JEE-Environment it is recommended (but absolutely necessary) that holds the TwitterLiveSearch object should be annotated with @Singleton
+- we tried to make extended use of JavaDoc to make your life easier
+- our logging is based on log4j - by default it is set to TRACE-level (which shows every single detail).
+We recommend to set it to WARN-Level if you use this library in production